elduderinow/social_app/readme.md

 - Setting up a MongoDB database with a "persons" collection

 ## Phase 2:
-- Create A login page.
+- Create A authentication using auth0.
+- Link Auth0 to own MongoDB
+- Link Auth0 Mongodb collection to own user collection.
+- Set user as logged-in user.
+- Only able to edit or delete selected user.

+## Phase 2b:
+- Refactoring previous code to clean code.
 [CURRENT]
-- Set user as logged in user.

 ## Phase 3:
 - Implement socket.io as chat functionality